Course Outline

 Goal:

-Participation at tutorials is strongly advised as this will support your weekly Journal reflections required for Task 2 and preparation for presentations for Task 3.
+Participation at tutorials is strongly advised as this will support your preparation for Task 2 and Task 3.

 AASW external accreditation requires mandatory attendance for skills based tutorials.
 Students must attend weekly tutorials and actively participate in all tutorial activities.